zanetu/kad-webrtc/README.md

 To build the examples, run `npm run build-examples`.

-After that, look at the READMEs in each file to see how to run them.
+After that, look at the READMEs in each example directory to see how to run them.